btedev/pair2/README.md

 * Testing is your friend.
 Test your rules in the controlled environment of the test suite before deploying on production data.
 * If you use it, I'd love to know what problem you're applying it to.
 Besides using it in my company, I also use it for reconciling my bank statement.

-## Deduplication

-Pair2 includes a data deduplication module.
-See test/deduper_test.exs for examples.

 ## Copyright

 Copyright (c) 2018 Barry Ezell.
 MIT License: